joseftaha/DBRepo-Stream/stream_data/README.md

-# DBRepo - Airquality Data Stream
+# DBRepo - Austrian Airquality Data Stream
 This folder contains a python script which periodically scrapes real time austrian airquality data (every 30 minutes) from [luft.umweltbundesamt.at](https://luft.umweltbundesamt.at/pub/map_chart/index.pl).
 This stream data is then directly persisted in a DBRepo instance via its build in Rabbit MQ broker.

 # Installation